cunarist/rinf/documentation/docs/configuration.md

     dart_output_dir: lib/messages
 ```

-You can check the current configuration status by running the command below in the CLI
+You can check the current configuration status by running the command below in the CLI.

 ```bash title="CLI"
 rinf config